Antony-Mbugua/Antony-Mbugua.github.io/_posts/2025-10-04-safaricom-real-ip-heist.md

 ## Notes

-* All testing described here was performed in the context of the CTF challenge as provided by the target URL.
+* All testing described above was performed in the context of the CTF challenge as provided by the target URL.
-* Use the documented curl commands for reproducibility and reporting.